wangxiaoyunanne/docs/source/hive_sgm.html.md

 Bertsekas' auction algorithm allows us to make a tradeoff between runtime and accuracy.
 With appropriate parameter settings, it produces the exact same answer as the JV or Hungarian algorithms.
 However, with different parameter settings, the auction algorithm may run substantially faster (>10x), at the cost of a lower quality assignment.
 Since SGM is already an approximate algorithm, _we do not currently know the SGM's sensitivity to this kind of approximation._  Experiments to explore these tradeoffs would be an interesting direction for future research.
 In general, we run our SGM implementation with some approximation, and thus we rarely produce the exactly optimal solution for the LSAP subproblems.
 However, we often produce _SGM solutions_ of comparable quality to those SGM implementations that exactly solve the LSAP subproblems.

 ### Implementation limitations

+SGM is only appropriate for pairs of graphs w/ some kind of correspondence between the nodes.
+This could be an explicit correspondance (users on Twitter and users on Instagram, people in a cell phone network and people on an email network), or an implicit correspondence (two people play similar roles at similar companies).

 Currently, our implementation of SGM only supports undirected graphs -- an extension to directed graphs is mathematically straightforward, but requires a bit of code refactoring.
 We have only tested on unweighted graphs, though the code should also work on weighted graphs out-of-the-box.